EmergentMind/nix-config/README.md

   - Modular, optional configs for user and host-specific needs
 - Secrets management via sops-nix and a _private_ nix-secrets repo which is included as a flake input
 - Automated remote-bootstrapping of NixOS, nix-config, and _private_ nix-secrets
-- Multiple YubiKey device handling and agent forwarding
+- Multiple YubiKey device handling and agent forwarding for touch-based/passwordless authentication during:

+    - login
+    - sudo
+    - ssh
+    - git commit signing
+    - LUKS2 decryption

-- Basic NixOS and Home-Manager build automation recipes
+- NixOS and Home-Manager automation recipes

 The roadmap of additional features is laid across functionally thematic stages that can be viewed, along with short term objectives, in the [Roadmap of TODOs](docs/TODO.md).